OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:38

-> But You have rejected and refused,
+> But You have rejected and spurned,
 > You have been full of wrath against Your anointed.

 ## Psalm 89:39

-> You have repudiated the covenant of Your servant;
+> You have renounced the covenant of Your servant;
-> You have profaned his crown in the dust.
+> You have defiled his crown in the dust.

 ## Psalm 89:40

-> You have broken down all his walls;
+> You have breached all his walls;
-> You have brought his strongholds to ruin.
+> You have reduced his strongholds to ruin.

 ## Psalm 89:41

-> All who pass along the way plunder him;
+> All who pass by plunder him;
 > He has become a disgrace to his neighbours.

 ## Psalm 89:42

-> You have exalted the right hand of his adversaries;
+> You have elevated the right hand of his adversaries;
 > You have made all his enemies rejoice.

 ## Psalm 89:43

 > You also turn back the edge of his sword,
-> And have not made him stand in battle.
+> And have not supported him in battle.

 ## Psalm 89:44

-> You have put an end to his splendour
+> You have brought an end to his splendour
 > And cast his throne to the ground.

 ## Psalm 89:45